 It isn't the spooky season without a classic horror film, as our ghastly selection of original art shows.
-Featuring original production artworks from behind the scenes of Disney's The Adventures of Ichabod Crane and Mr. Toad (1949) and The Black Cauldron (1985), plus pencil sketches inspired by Hollywood's black-and-white masterpieces, this ghoulish curation was a joy to unearth from our crypt of original creations.
+Featuring original production artworks from behind the scenes of Disney's The Adventures of Ichabod Crane and Mr. Toad (1949) and pencil sketches inspired by Hollywood's black-and-white masterpieces, this ghoulish curation was a joy to unearth from our crypt of original creations.

 Far from being just for Halloween, Gothic art was established in the mid-12th century and its paintings, sculptures and architecture can still be found around the world today.
 Characterised by its ornate decoration, the style is often associated with the Baroque movement.
 In popular culture, the term gothic is often used to describe subjects that are intriguing and unsettling, with literary motifs including darkness, lightning and a shift in power between humans and nature.

 We can't resist a good scary tale, so scroll down to find out more about the role of skulls and the occult in art!
 For more gothic art, contact us.

 Wizards and witchcraft have experienced a popularity boost in recent years, thanks to TV shows and books like Charmed, True Blood, A Discovery of Witches and Harry Potter.
 But, as our article in Fine Art Collector reveals, the connection between occultism and art dates back 40,000 years.

 Considered a portal into another realm, the genre resurged during the French Revolution and again at the start of the 20th century.
 It can range from photography, book illustrations and sculpture to tarot cards and tapestries.